sebv/node-soda-sync/README.markdown

 Synchronous Version of the [soda](http://github.com/LearnBoost/soda.git) selenium client.

-The Selenium methods in the 'tested' list below work, most of others methods probably work, but as I am testing this as I am using it, they may be some bugs.
+The Selenium methods in the 'tested' list below are reliable, most of others methods probably work, but as I am testing this as I am using it, they may be some bugs.
 If it the case please open an issue.